 - Do interval training to increase your heart rate and help burn more fat.
 High-intensity training has been shown to work well on combating belly fat

 Cosmetic surgeries that can help overcome the belly bulge

 As we age our body’s response to losing and gaining weight changes.
 Our metabolic rate is altered and for some, a shift in hormones can mean the struggle to lose the extra kilos is almost impossible.
-Not everyone is able to gain the results they desire through dieting and exercise, which is why advancements in cosmetic surgery has led to many opting to overcome the belly bulge through surgical and non-surgical procedures.
+Not everyone is able to gain the results they desire through dieting and exercise, which is why advancements in cosmetic surgery have led to many opting to overcome the belly bulge through surgical and non-surgical procedures.

 Liposuction is a great solution for those wanting to lose excess abdominal weight and tighten the skin in the process.
 Advancement in liposuction procedures such as Vaser Hi Definition has also given patients the chance to gain a highly refined look and the abs they have been working towards.

 CoolSculpting is another cosmetic procedure that has proven to be highly successful with eliminating excess belly fat.
 And a Tummy Tuck operation can help in cases where the elasticity of the belly has weakened leading to a bulging belly.

 Getting rid of excess belly fat is no easy task and is a problem for so many people.
 While dieting and exercising may be the solution for some, resetting the hormones and cosmetic surgery has also proven successful – removal of subcutaneous fat with large volume such as through liposuction will reduce your insulin levels which in turn reduces appetite.
 If you are regularly sweating it out in the gym and not seeing any results, perhaps you need to consider the latter two options to achieve those killer abs!